FREE WIRELESS AT ELTIBURON CASITAS!!!

 Coffee or special drinks you want to have here.
 Coffee maker, grinders, and filters in room.
 Plus electric tea pots.

 Any snacks, nuts, candy you may want as selection is poor and price often high.
-US Cash, small bills.
+US Cash or Pesos, small bills.
 Check that money is clean and unmarked in any way.
-Or pesos.
 Canadian money and traveler checks are not taken anywhere.

 Beach towels if you want a towel to take off the property, ie boating or snorkeling.
 Passport, ATM card, Cash, prescription copy for medications, sunscreen, bug spray if it has rained recently, Hat, snorkel and mask if you want to skin dive!
 If you need a prescription lens mask, bring that.
-Although you can rent all dive equipment nearby (including wetsuits in the winter cooler season).
+You can rent all dive equipment nearby (including wetsuits in the winter cooler season).
 Basic snorkel gear is included on Dolphin Dive boats and on the Glass bottom Boat.

 Hard sided airline approved Ice chest if you plan on taking fish home, seal -a- meal pouches/ vacuum sealer or freezer bags, tape to seal the cooler, long sleeve fishing shirt.

 Travel mug if you want to take coffee off the property for 6 am fishing although we do supply paper cups.
-Please do not take our glass mugs or room towels on the boats or off the property.

 We have a beautiful sparkling clear heated (in winter) swimming pool with underwater seats available only to our registered guests.
 Normally the temp is in the 70-80's depending on the month.
 Pool towels are in the casitas for on site use.
 Plastic drink-ware also in room for use on the deck.
 Deck loungers and pool float also at pool.
 Wireless internet works well around the pool and patio area.
 You will find El Tiburon's secure internet code on your information card in your Casita.
 The pool is partially shaded in summer to stay refreshing and limit sun exposure!